Why Decreased Breast Milk Supply Can Happen

-- Introducing Solid Foods: As your baby begins to eat solid foods, he or she will be nursing less frequently and progressively taking fewer bottles as they transition onto purees and other complementary foods.
-This naturally minimizes the need to be fed breast milk, though many moms ensure their little one still receives all its nutrients by mixing it with solid foods, adding it to purees, and continuing to give breast milk to their baby by bottle or sippy cup when they become thirsty.
+- Introducing Solid Foods: As your baby begins to eat solid foods, he or she will be nursing less frequently as they transition onto purees and other complementary foods.
+This naturally minimizes the need to be fed breast milk, though many moms ensure their little one still receives all its nutrients by mixing it with solid foods, adding it to purees, and continuing to give breast milk.

 Because decreased breast milk supply happens frequently around this time, some moms may think that their breast pump is having sudden suction issues or may be incurring other defects because they are unable to express as much milk as they were earlier in their postnatal journey.
 Though every situation is different, this is more often due to decreased breast milk supply than a defective breast pump.
 To be sure, we usually first recommend trying different vacuum levels to encourage breast milk production – pumping often tells your body to continue making breast milk and may even provide a boost to your supply.
 Finding the Maximum Comfort Vacuum™ on your Medela breast pump can be done by gradually increasing your pump’s suction until it becomes slightly uncomfortable, and then dropping it down a notch.

 Finally, you may also notice your little one becoming more active around this time.
 Not only are they starting to notice the world around them and crawling, scooting, and exploring, but many babies also experience a growth spurt around the six-month mark.
 This means that they will likely need more calories and may even want to nurse more frequently.
 If you’re back at work, it can be tough to meet your little one’s demands – often leading to many moms weaning as they start introducing complementary foods.

 Signs of Low or Decreased Breast Milk Supply and What You Can Do